 '''

 show -nomoreproc |

 grep -q foo &&

-print The word ' 'foo' \' occurs.
+print The word ''foo'\' occurs.

 '''

-A pipeline is a chain of one or more commands connected by '|', for example both individual parts of the previous sublist, show -nomoreproc | grep -q foo and print The word ''foo'\' occurs.
+A pipeline is a chain of one or more commands connected by '|', for example both individual parts of the previous sublist, count as pipelines.
+A simple command is one single unit of execution with a command name, so to use the same example that includes all three of the following,

+'''

+show -nomoreproc | grep -q foo

+and

+print The word ''foo'\' occurs.

+'''